 You can safely take more, but doses over 2,000 mg per day can cause digestive upset in some people.

-It’s not fully understood how vitamin D works, but a prevailing theory is that it boosts levels of serotonin, dopamine, and norepinephrine — all feel-good brain chemicals necessary for a positive mood.
-(71)
+It’s not fully understood how vitamin D helps depression, but a prevailing theory is that it boosts levels of serotonin, dopamine, and norepinephrine — all feel-good brain chemicals necessary for a positive mood.

 Vitamin D may alleviate depression by being anti-inflammatory.

-Additionally, vitamin D has been proven to enhance the effectiveness of Prozac.
-(75)
+Additionally, vitamin D has been shown to enhance the effectiveness of Prozac.

-Vitamin D is synthesized when your skin is exposed to sunlight.
+Vitamin D is synthesized when skin is exposed to sunlight.

-But most of us spend too much time indoors or covered with sunscreen to manufacture appreciable amounts, especially during the winter months.
+But most of us spend too much time indoors or covered with sunscreen to manufacture appreciable amounts, even during the summer months.

-Low levels of vitamin D, rather than fewer hours of daylight, may be the underlying cause of seasonal affective disorder, a type of depression that millions of people experience in the winter.
-(77)
+Low levels of vitamin D, rather than fewer hours of daylight, may be the underlying cause of seasonal affective disorder, a type of depression that affects millions during the winter.

-By far the best way to get vitamin D is from exposure to the sun.
+By far the best way to increase vitamin D is from exposure to the sun.

-But if you live north of the 37th parallel (37 degrees latitude) in the northern hemisphere or south of that in the southern hemisphere, the sun’s rays are too weak to trigger vitamin D production most of the year.
+But if you live north of the 37th parallel (see the red line in the image below) in the northern hemisphere or south of that in the southern hemisphere, the sun’s rays are too weak to trigger vitamin D production most of the year.

-You can find your current local UV index at Weather.com or by using a reputable UV index app.
+You can find your current local UV index at Weather.com or Accuweather.com, or by using a reputable UV index app.

 It’s very difficult to get all the vitamin D you need from food.